 You have heard it a million times as you were growing up.
 You must make your bed once you wake up and keep it tidy.
 But have you ever thought about your mattress cover?
 A mattress cover protects your mattress from the direct onslaught of dust and dirt and even allergens of different kinds.
 There are two different styles of mattress covers available in the market.
 Some are a loose-fitting pad that sits on top of the mattress and is held in place with straps.
 The second kind of mattress cover encases the whole mattress.
-There are zippers on all sides of the cover and your mattress is sealed in from all sides.
-You can also buy a waterproof mattress cover for a few extra bucks.
+There are zippers on all sides of the cover and your mattress has protection from all sides.
+You can also buy a waterproof mattress protector for a few extra bucks.

-Caring for the mattress cover
+Caring for the Mattress Cover

-Similarly, if you are allergic to pollen, or suffer from asthma, wash the mattress covers as often as you possibly can.
+Similarly, if you are allergic to pollen, or suffer from asthma, even the best mattress protector can not help if you do not wash the mattress protector as often as you possibly can.
 Your nose will be the best judge.
 But as a thumb rule, wash the mattress topper or pad once a month at least.
 Small water spills can be absorbed using a hand towel right away, but stains and drinks must be tackled without procrastinating.
-If you do not wash your mattress topper and pad when you drop your bowl of soup or cola on it, you are inviting pests and mold to grow on your bedding.
+If you do not wash your mattress topper and pad when you drop your bowl of soup or cola on it, you are inviting pests and mould to grow on your bed and other bedding.

 Upgrade to a Waterproof Mattress Cover or Protector

 Homeowners with young kids and pets who own a King size mattress prefer buying a king size waterproof mattress protector.
 This helps in protecting the bed from getting soiled when your child accidentally overturns a glass of juice on your cosy mattress.
 The liquid remains on the surface of the king-size waterproof mattress protector and can be wiped away with a cloth or tissue.
 However, this protector needs to be cleaned often too as it can accumulate lots of germs, bugs and contaminants over time.